bohdanmartines/bohdanmartines.github.io/_posts/2025-09-26-creating-commandline-scala-calculator.md

 ---
 layout: post
-title: "My First Scala Application: A Console Calculator"
+title: "My First Scala Application: Console Calculator"
 date: 2025-09-26
 categories: [ Scala, Beginner Guide ]
 image: /assets/2025-09-26/thumbnail.jpg
 ---

-# Console Calculator

 As an experienced Java developer, I recently decided to dive into the world of Scala to expand my programming toolkit.
 Scala’s unique blend of object-oriented and functional programming intrigued me, so I decided to create a simple